-The Polar Ignite features the Precision Prime sensor fusion technology which will monitor and accurately track your heart rate throughout your workout.
+The Polar Ignite features Precision Prime sensor fusion technology that monitors and accurately tracks your heart rate throughout your workout.
 Pair this fitness watch with the Polar Flow app and it’ll track your Crossfit workouts, monitor and track your sleep patterns and how your body is recovering from daily activities, as well as store your last training session’s data.

 It helps you to make sure that you’re not burning yourself out.
 The Nightly Recharge will let you know whether it would be better to rest or if you’re all good to have another solid workout.
 You also have free reign to customize your own workouts.

 There are still areas that need improvement to make it perfect for Crossfit, as this watch can’t track the amount of weight and the number of reps when the WOD has you doing Olympic lifts.

 - Some may find the interface to be confusing